borisbat/Woof3D/README.md

 The intent here is to have 100% 'safe' version of the classic game demo, while stressing the performance of the interpreter.

+Music is the only major exception.
+I've used digitized or PC sounds for they are very easy to decode.
+Adlib sounds and music require the full blown OPL3 integration and an appropriate music player.
+So I decided to go with more direct approach.

 How to integrate:

 1. require woof3d